-Image Portal X;Hexafoo
+Image Portal X;Hexafoo full review

 If your work involves handling heaps of images, you probably already have a way to keep track of them: numbered folders on a file server, in a FileMaker database, or with a proprietary image library software.
 For small, one-building offices, this works just fine.
 But if the Art Director has ADSL and insists on working from home, you need a digital asset-management system.